minos-framework/minos-python/README.md

 </details>

-Here is the `foobar/main.py` config file:
+Here is the `foobar/main.py` source file:
 <details>
   <summary>Click to show the full file</summary>